Stomach capacity of newborns

 This amount, 150mls, is the capacity of a toddler’s stomach 2

 Biologically from Day 10 to toddler, aged one, the amounts should be gradually increased.
 A newborns stomach does not stretch.
-Science reports it takes 4-5 hours for milk to leave a newborns stomach – there digestive process is slower than adults in the stomach.
+Science reports it takes 4-5 hours for milk to leave a newborns stomach – their digestive process is slower than adults in the stomach.
 This innate human biology actually then tells us that newborns do not require 'small feeds frequently' like is widely taught.
 What they do require is a good amount of time between their feeds to allow the acid and enzymes to break down the nutrients in the milk appropriately.

 So when it comes to feeding expressed breast milk (EBM) or formula, can I please suggest you go by the guidelines here for your baby to enable healthier digestive function and developmental sleep.
 Be aware that some of the amounts on formula tins are too much for a newborn.
 We must remember that the manufacturers want to sell formula.